route santiago to mendoza

 Tours in Chile With Argentina, Peru, and Other Destinations in Chile

-It’s a nice list of four tours including Santiago, Valparaiso, and Viña del Mar in the itinerary.
-But, a great idea is to combine these places, with other destinations in Chile, and why not… Argentina and Peru.
+A good idea is to combine these places with other destinations in Chile, Argentina or Peru.
 Check some great options below:

 #1052 – From Rio to Santiago via Iguazu, Buenos Aires and Atacama – 18 nts